Mintplex-Labs/anything-llm/embed/README.md

 # AnythingLLM Embedded Chat Widget

 > [!WARNING]
+> The use of the AnythingLLM embed is currently in beta.
+Please request a feature or
+> report a bug via a Github Issue if you have any issues.

+> [!WARNING]
 > The core AnythingLLM team publishes a pre-built version of the script that is bundled
 > with the main application.
 You can find it at the frontend URL `/embed/anythingllm-chat-widget.min.js`.
 > You should only be working in this repo if you are wanting to build your own custom embed.